LLM Fine-Tuning Explained: When to Fine-Tune vs When to Use RAG or Prompting

 Key Takeaways

 This guide cuts through the confusion.
-By the end, you will know exactly when fine-tuning is the right tool, when RAG or prompting will serve you better, how the efficient methods like LoRA work, what your data needs to look like, and what it will cost.
-These are the decisions that matter in production AI systems in 2026.
+By the end, you will know exactly when fine-tuning is the right tool, when RAG or prompting will serve you better, how efficient methods like LoRA work, what your data needs to look like, and what it will cost in 2026.

 What Fine-Tuning Actually Is

-A large language model like GPT-4, Llama 3, or Mistral is trained on enormous amounts of text — hundreds of billions of tokens scraped from the web, books, code, and other sources.
-That training process adjusts billions of numerical weights inside a neural network until the model learns to predict text.
+A large language model like GPT-4, Llama 3, or Mistral is trained on enormous amounts of text: hundreds of billions of tokens from the web, books, and code.
+That training process adjusts billions of numerical weights until the model learns to predict text.
 The result is a general-purpose model that can write essays, answer questions, summarize documents, and write code.

 Fine-tuning takes that already-trained model and continues the training process on a smaller, task-specific dataset.
 You are not starting from scratch.
-You are nudging the weights that already exist — shifting the model's behavior in a particular direction without destroying its general capabilities.
+You are nudging weights that already exist, shifting the model's behavior in a particular direction without destroying its general capabilities.

 Think of it this way.
 A foundation model is like a highly educated professional who has read everything.
 Fine-tuning is like giving that professional six months of intensive on-the-job experience at your specific company, in your specific role, following your specific communication style.
 They do not forget everything they learned in school.
 They just get better at your particular context.